anish0123/SSSF-Week3Assignment/README.md

 # SSSF week 3 exercise.
-Submit to Oma

 Convert the REST API from last weeks assignment to GraphQL.